icclab/disco-dashboard/Installation_guide.md

 $ sudo apt-get upgrade
 ```

-Just in case, install git and curl if you don't have them:
+Install git and curl if you don't have them:
 ```
 $ sudo apt-get install git curl
 ```